-The YMCA recognizes membership dues revenue over time as their performance obligations are satisfied by providing the member access to the YMCA's facilities, programs and services.
+The YMCA recognizes membership dues revenue over time as their performance obligations are satisfied by providing the member access to the YMCA's facilities, programs, and services over a specific time period.

 Program Fee Income

 Program fee income is related to short-term programs, day care and after school care.
 Program fee income for short-term programs is considered satisfied as of the first date the program is held.
 The YMCA recognized program fee income for day care and after school care at the point in time the care is provided to the child.